October is National Cybersecurity Awareness Month

 |1/14/2005||Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software||A growing number of medical devices are designed to be connected to computer networks.
 Many of these networked medical devices incorporate off-the-shelf software that is vulnerable to cybersecurity threats such as viruses and worms.
 These vulnerabilities may represent a risk to the safe and effective operation of networked medical devices and typically require an ongoing maintenance effort throughout the product life cycle to assure an adequate degree of protection.
 The FDA issued guidance to clarify how existing regulations, including the Quality System (QS) Regulation, apply to such cybersecurity maintenance activities.|

 In each of the following cases, the FDA is not aware of any patient injuries or deaths associated with cybersecurity incidents, nor are we aware that any specific devices or systems in clinical use have been purposely targeted.
-However, these vulnerabilities could allow unauthorized users to access, control, and issue commands to compromised devices, potentially leading to patient harm.
+However, left unpatched or otherwise mitigated, these vulnerabilities could allow unauthorized users to access, control, and issue commands to compromised devices, potentially leading to patient harm.
 Health care facilities can reduce the risk of unauthorized access by implementing recommendations in the safety communications listed below.

 |03/03/2020||SweynTooth Cybersecurity Vulnerabilities May Affect Certain Medical Devices||The FDA is informing patients, health care providers, and manufacturers about the SweynTooth family of cybersecurity vulnerabilities, which may introduce risks for certain medical devices.|